-Figure 1.1: Tippe Top Relative Equilibria & Heteroclinic Orbit.
+Fig. 1.1 Tippe top relative equilibria and heteroclinic orbit.
 The noninverted and inverted states of the tippe top, and a still of a numerical simulation of the heteroclinic connection between these states.
-For movies of numerical simulations with discussion the reader is referred to [5].
+For movies of numerical simulations with discussion, the reader is referred to [8].